KangaRoo1372/webliero/builder/Readme.md

-/Under construction/

 If you are a true Liero lover, then for sure you remember two most annoying weapons in classic Liero: DIRTBALL and GREENBALL.

 But have you ever thought how those two weapons actually work?
-These weapons are totally different from all other weapons - since they were the only two weapons which were used not to kill other worms & destroy the dirt, but to CREATE something on the map...
+These weapons are totally different from all other weapons - since they are the only two weapons which are used not to kill other worms & destroy the dirt, but to CREATE something on the map...

 So, after some tests, I found out how those weapons actually work (that was not that hard though).
 Then I wondered: if it is possible to create some DIRT on the map - maybe it is also possible to create some SOLID material (i.e. rock or special rock) on the map in that way?